Canada·WATCH

 Each month the team behind the CBC documentary series Absolutely Canadian makes its picks of recent docs they would like you to watch.
 Their latest selections arrive in time for June — National Indigenous History Month.

-Here are the five picks.
+Here are their picks.
 Go to CBC Gem to see the complete series.
 They're free to watch!

 Tea Creek